 - Inheritance/Estate Tax Scam – Some states still levy an inheritance or estate tax.
 Using a trusted person’s or organization’s name, scammers contact potential executors/personal representatives informing them that they stand to inherit a bunch of money.
 The only catch is that – because in these states the tax must be paid before probate can go forward – the victims must first send the scammers an inflated tax.

-- Fraudulent Listings Scam – This one owes its effectiveness to the popularity of sites like Craigslist for home shoppers, especially renters, and applies particularly to the probate process for a house in Wilmington.
+- Fraudulent Listings Scam – This one owes its effectiveness to the popularity of sites like Craigslist for home shoppers, especially renters, and applies particularly to the probate process for a house in Eastern.
 Scammers research the property of recently deceased individuals and advertise it for rent.
 Then, when the scammers collect the deposit and first month’s rent, they disappear, leaving the people engaged in probate to deal with the upset victim.

-If you’re facing probate, especially the probate process for a house in Wilmington, it’s probably not as ominous and frightening as it first seems.
+If you’re facing probate, especially the probate process for a house in Eastern, it’s probably not as ominous and frightening as it first seems.
 Knowing what it involves and being aware of the common probate scams are good first steps – but there’s more to consider.